Risk Taxonomy

 What is the most common funding-rate risk that gets ignored?

 Decay.
 Many operators focus on the current funding number and underweight how quickly it compresses.
+A funding rate that looks attractive today may be half as good in 48 hours due to crowding and mean reversion.

 Why is delta-neutral not enough as a risk label?

 Because it says little about funding persistence, basis, liquidity, or execution quality.
+A position can be perfectly delta-neutral and still lose money if funding reverses, fees accumulate, or the hedge becomes expensive to maintain.

 How should risk pages connect to FYOS?